Photon: Energy and momentum

-Polarization and angular momentum
+Polarization and spin angular momentum

-The photon also carries two other quantities called spin angular momentum (which is related to linear or circular photon polarization) and orbital angular momentum.
+The photon also carries spin angular momentum, which is related to photon polarization.
+(Beams of light also exhibit properties described as orbital angular momentum of light).

-Spin angular momentum
+The angular momentum of the photon has two possible values, either +ħ or −ħ.
+These two possible values correspond to the two possible pure states of circular polarization.
+Collections of photons in a light beam may have mixtures of these two values; a linearly polarized light beam will act as if it were composed of equal numbers of the two possible angular momenta.

-The spin angular momentum of light does not depend on its frequency, and was experimentally verified by C.V.
-Raman and S. Bhagavantam in 1931.
+The spin angular momentum of light does not depend on its frequency, and was experimentally verified by C. V. Raman and Suri Bhagavantam in 1931.